 The goal is to reduce just enough blood flow to create positive changes.
 However, the amount of pressure used varies between individuals.
-The size of your limb, density of the soft tissue in your limb, blood pressure, placement of the tourniquet cuff and width of the tourniquet cuff all must be take into account when determining you personalized pressure.
-Your Healthcare provider will utilize a specialized tourniquet system with build in monitor to account for these variables.
+The size of your limb, the density of the soft tissue in your limb, blood pressure, placement of the tourniquet cuff, and width of the tourniquet cuff all must be taken into account when determining your personalized pressure.
+Your Healthcare provider will utilize a specialized tourniquet system with a build-in monitor to account for these variables.
 Additionally, your healthcare provider will discuss potential contraindications to this treatment with you to determine if you are a candidate.

 Once your personalized pressure is determined you will begin specific exercises based on your rehabilitation plan.
-Even though you are lifting a light weight your muscle will begin to feel like it is working very hard.
+Even though you are lifting a lightweight your muscle will begin to feel like it is working very hard.
 This feeling in your muscle is the buildup of lactate and is the desired response of this training.
 It is important that you complete the total number of sets and repetitions prescribed by your healthcare provider in order to maximize this response.
-You may also begin to seat and feel you heart rate rise similar to a heavy workout.
+You may also begin to sweat and feel your heart rate rise similar to a heavy workout.
 This common and expected.

 After you have completed your exercise session and you have built up sufficient lactate many positive effects can occur.
-These include an increased in growth hormone and other anabolic (positive) muscle growth factors.
-There will also be an increase in muscle protein synthesis, your muscles ability to grow.
+These include an increase in growth hormone and other anabolic (positive) muscle growth factors.
+There will also be an increase in muscle protein synthesis, your muscle’s ability to grow.
 You should discuss proper nutrition guidelines with your healthcare provider to maximize these effects.

 Adverse side effects are rare.
-The most common effects after this training are residual swelling in the limb, a fatigued muscle and possible some mild soreness.
-These ae transient and usually resolve within 24 hours.
-If you have prolonged swelling, fatigue or soreness discuss this with your healthcare provider along with any other concerns you may have.
+The most common effects after this training are residual swelling in the limb, a fatigued muscle, and possibly some mild soreness.
+These are transient and usually resolve within 24 hours.
+If you have prolonged swelling, fatigue, or soreness discuss this with your healthcare provider along with any other concerns you may have.

 For more information, Contact us today at our Johns Creek & Duluth, GA Centers.